-We are in the age where smartphones have surpassed certain kinds of cameras.
+We are in an age where smartphones have surpassed certain kinds of cameras.
 They easily fit into your pockets, are far more convenient to use, and click good photos, if not better.
 So why should one care for a DSLR?
 Why do you need to carry those bulky cameras with their long lenses?
 To answer these questions, let’s first see what a DSLR camera is, and then see if you really need one.

 What is a DSLR camera?